Vietnam People's Armed Forces

-The Vietnam People's Armed Forces (Lực lượng Vũ trang nhân dân Việt Nam (LLVTNDVN)) are the armed forces of the Socialist Republic of Vietnam, directly under the command of the Central Military Commission of the Communist Party of Vietnam (for which it serves as the Party's armed wing).
-It consists of 3 components: the People's Army of Vietnam which is the military forces of Vietnam, Vietnam People's Public Security which is the police and law enforcement of Vietnam and Vietnam Self-Defence Militia which is the militia of Vietnam.
+The Vietnam People's Armed Forces (Lực lượng Vũ trang nhân dân Việt Nam (LLVTNDVN)) are the armed uniformed services and national security forces of the Socialist Republic of Vietnam, and should not be confused with the People’s Army of Vietnam.
+The Armed Forces are placed under the political leadership of the sole-ruling Communist Party of Vietnam and under the supreme command of the Central Military Commission of the Communist Party of Vietnam.
+It consists of three components: the Vietnam People's Army which is the military of Vietnam, the Vietnam People's Public Security which is the law enforcement agency (police) of Vietnam and Vietnam Militia and Self-Defence Force which is the militia of Vietnam.

 People's Army of Vietnam

-The People's Army of Vietnam (Vietnamese: Quân đội nhân dân Việt Nam) is the army of Vietnam.
-The PAVN includes: the Vietnam People's Ground Force, (Special Forces of Vietnam), the Vietnam People's Navy (including Naval Infantry (Vietnam), Naval Special Operation Force (Vietnam) and Naval Air Force (Vietnam)), the Vietnam People's Air Force, the Vietnam Border Guard and the Vietnam Coast Guard.
+The People's Army of Vietnam (alternatively Vietnam People's Army; Vietnamese: Quân đội nhân dân Việt Nam) is the mainline military force of Vietnam.
+The PAVN includes: the Vietnam People's Ground Force (including major components like the Special Forces of Vietnam), the Vietnam People's Navy (including Naval Infantry, Naval Special Operation Force and Naval Air Force), the Vietnam People's Air Force (Air Defence - Air Force), the Vietnam Border Guard and the Vietnam Coast Guard.

-Vietnam People's Public Security
+People's Public Security of Vietnam

-The Vietnam People's Public Security (Vietnamese: Công an nhân dân Việt Nam) is the main police and security force of Vietnam.
+The People's Public Security of Vietnam (Vietnamese: Công an nhân dân Việt Nam) is the main police, and security force of Vietnam.

 The People's Public Security Forces is the core force of the people's armed forces in performing the task of protecting national security and ensuring social order and safety, and crime prevention and control.

 The People's Public Security Forces has the functions, tasks, organization, command, and ensures that the operation, service regimes, and regimes and policies of the People's Police comply with the provisions of the Law on People's Public Security and regulations of the People's Public Security other provisions of relevant laws.
-The State builds a revolutionary, regular, elite, and step-by-step modernized People's Police; prioritize the modernization of some forces.
+The State builds a revolutionary, regular, elite, and step-by-step modernized People's Mobile Police Command; prioritize the modernization of some forces.
 The People's Public Security Forces shall coordinate with the People's Army and Militia and Self-Defense in performing national defense tasks.
 The coordination between the People's Public Security and the People's Army and Militia and Self-Defense shall comply with the Government's regulations.